evmcnb/quartz/content/Pearls/Neonate sepsis.md

 ---

 Serious infection in the blood within the first 28 days of life.
 Categorised as:
-* Early onset first 72 hour - [[Group B Strep]]/E coli., colonised during delivery, prolonged SROM
+* Early onset first 72 hour - [[Pearls/Group B Strep]]/E coli., colonised during delivery, prolonged SROM
 * Late onset after 72h - hospital acquired pathogens: _Staphylococcus epidermidis_ and _Staphylococcus aureus_

 Account for 10% of all neonatal mortality and must be promptly identified and managed.